react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to `true`.

 Only supported on iOS.

+#### `nativeBackButtonDismissalEnabled`

+Whether the dismissal of the screen on tap of the header back button on Android should be performed by the native or the navigation's side.
+Defaults to `false`.

+Only supported on Android.

 #### `animationTypeForReplace`